antoniszczepanik/cards/README.md

 Simple card drawer using web sockets.
 Allows you to draw a random card and each person currently visiting website will have it updated.
 Written in Flask using Flask-SocketIO.
+If you want to try it out I host it [here.](http://cards.antoniszczepanik)

-Unable to find a basic card drawer during COVID-19 pandemic I decided to write one myself.
+Unable to find a basic sharable card drawer during COVID-19 pandemic I decided to write one myself.

 To run it using virtualenv: